dbj-data/dbj-fwk/README.md

 Why would anybody care for that?

 SEH is intrinsic part of Windows.
 It is also intrinsic part of Microsoft C/C++ compiler, a.k.a.
 CL (cl.exe).
 Thus it is always there.
-In any kind of Windows executable.
+In any kind of Windows executable built with CL.

 By managing raised Structured Execeptions (SE) in your apps you are in total control.
 C or C++.
-Stack overflow, division with zero, etc. All this "things" and more, are caught by the SEH.
+Everything is caugh: stack overflow, division with zero, etc. All this "things" and more, are caught by the SEH.
 You just have to handle them.

 In here we have encapsulated all of that handling for you.
 And more.
 We create a minidump in case of SE caught.
-Users are informed with full path where is that *.dmp file saved.
+You or your users are informed with full path where is that *.dmp file saved.

 All the dmp (aka minidump) files are stored in